 Humanities and Policy Initiative

 There are many ways questions of policy and topics in the humanities intersect: the ethics and politics of memory, for instance.
 How should we deal with monuments of the past?
 How should we remember the Holocaust?
-There was a huge debate in Berlin about the Holocaust Memorial, its site, its design, its dedication, its budget – where should the monument be – in a concentration camp site or in Berlin?
-Should it be an abstract monument or not?
+There was a huge debate in Berlin about the Holocaust Memorial, its site, its design, its dedication, its budget—where should the monument be—in a concentration camp site or in Berlin?
+Should it be an abstract monument or something more graphic?
 Should it be dedicated to all the victims of the holocaust or the Jewish people who were murdered?
 What should be the budget for the monument?

 The research would involve working with appropriate case studies (toppling of statutes, for instance) and a review of the relevant literature.